neudinger/simui/readme.md

 ### ImGui

-Use [Fiatlight](pthom.github.io/fiatlight_doc/flgt/intro.html) for faster UI developement.
+Use [Fiatlight](https://pthom.github.io/fiatlight_doc/flgt/intro.html) for faster UI developement.

 ### Packages

-[PyInstaller](https://pyinstaller.org/en/stable/) and/or [Nuitka](https://nuitka.net/) or [PyOxidizer](https://github.com/indygreg/PyOxidizer) can be used to compile the python code into a single executable file.
+[PyInstaller](https://pyinstaller.org/en/stable/) or [PyOxidizer](https://github.com/indygreg/PyOxidizer) can be used to compile the python code into a single executable file.

 Shaders (GLSL) can be used to use gpu acceleration, also interoperability with vulkan, metal, dx12, OpenCV, and CUDA is Possible.

+## Possible Performance Improvements

+[cythonizer](https://github.com/TechLearnersInc/cythonizer) and [pyoxidizer](https://github.com/indygreg/PyOxidizer) can be used to compile the python code into a single executable file.

+Write the code in cython and compile it to c code.

 ### ImGui